What's on

 Devon and Exeter Institution seeks to appoint a consultant to coordinate the evaluation of the activity plan, capital works and interpretation aspects of The Next Chapter project, funded by the National Lottery Heritage Fund, which has recently begun its Delivery Phase.

-We are seeking a Membership Officer to help deliver our next chapter - join us at an exciting time in our history as we undergo redevelopment and become fully accessible for the first time.
+We are seeking a Venue Coordinator to help deliver our next chapter - join us at an exciting time in our history as we undergo redevelopment and open three stunning Georgian rooms with contemporary and accessible facilities in the heart of Exeter.

 The Next Chapter project – Vlog 1, November 2021